$\infty$-constructible Subsemigroups of $M_2(\mathbb{C})$: Preliminaries and Notation

-Let ACF$_0$ be the theory of algebraically closed fields of zero characteristic in the language $\mathcal{L}=\{+,-,\cdot,0,1\}$ of rings. $\mathbb{C}$ is a model of this theory.
-It is a complete consistent theory and enjoys some very nice model theoretic properties: \begin{enumerate} \item It has quantifier elimination, i.e. for every formula $\phi$ there exists a quantifier free formula $\psi$ such that they define the same definable set.
-Thus every definable set corresponds to a constructible set, as in the algebraic geometry sense, i.e. a finite union of locally closed sets. \item It has elimination of imaginaries, i.e. for every definable equivalence relation $xEy$ there exists a definable function $f$ such that $f(x)=f(y)$ if and only if $xEy$.
-As a result we may view any algebraic variety (resp. algerbaic semigroup) as a definable set (resp. definable semigroup) and the following is a definable homomorphism \item It is $\omega$-stable and thus every $\infty$-definable group is definable and every $\infty$-definable subsemigroup of a definable group is in fact a definable subgroup.
-Furthermore, in ACF$_0$ every definable group is definably isomorphic to an algebraic group. \end{enumerate}
+Let ACF$_0$ be the theory of algebraically closed fields of characteristic zero in the language $\mathcal{L}=\{+,-,\cdot,0,1\}$ of rings. $\mathbb{C}$ is a model of this theory.
+It is a complete consistent theory and enjoys some very nice model theoretic properties:

+\begin{fact} \cite[Theorem 3.2.2]{Marker02} ACF$_0$ has quantifier elimination, i.e. for every formula $\phi$ there exists a quantifier free formula $\psi$ such that they define the same definable set.
+Thus every definable set in $\mathbb{C}$ corresponds to a constructible set, in the algebraic geometry sense, i.e. a finite union of locally closed sets. \end{fact}